 Silas along with many others who were aboard the ship that day perished when the Arizona was struck with a torpedo dropped by the Japanese.
 Silas was the first area resident to be a casualty of WWII.

-Silas still has many family members who are knowledgeable of him with many stories that I’m sure they would be happy to share, one of those family members is our 3rd year trustee Michael Webster who was a nephew to Silas.
+Silas still has many family members who are knowledgeable of him with many stories that I’m sure they would be happy to share, one of those family members is our Assistant Quarter Master, Michael Webster who was a nephew to Silas.

 Each year at the Silas Wainwright Post, we have our annual Pearl Harbor observance ceremony that everyone is welcome to attend.